RabadanLab/arcasHLA/README.md

 The options for partial typing are the same as genotype.
 Partial typing can be run from the intermediate alignment file.

 ### Merge jsons ###
-To make analysis easier, this command will merge all jsons produced by genotyping.
-All `.genotype.json` files will be merged into a single `run.genotypes.json` file and all `.partial_genotype.json` files will be merged into `run.partial_genotypes.json`.
+To make analysis easier, this command will merge all jsons produced by genotyping into a single table.
+All `.genotype.json` files will be merged into a single `run.genotypes.tsv` file and all `.partial_genotype.json` files will be merged into `run.partial_genotypes.tsv`.
+In addition, HLA locus read counts and relative abundance produced by alignment will be merged into a single tsv file.
 ```
 arcasHLA merge [options]
 ```